jambonsw/jambonsw.com/README.md

 │       └── index.astro
 └── package.json
 ```

+The `fonts/` folder contains the original font
+used to create the font subsets in `public/fonts/`.
+This is manual process that is required
+if text in `src/` is changed.
+Please see the README in `fonts/` for more information.

 Astro looks for `.astro` files in the `src/pages/` directory.
 Each page is exposed as a route based on its file name.